Heath B. Jones

-Heath B. Jones is a United States Coast Guard serviceman who serves as the 14th Master Chief Petty Officer of the Coast Guard since 19 May 2022.
-He serves as the principal advisor to the Commandant of the Coast Guard on all enlisted personnel matters.
-As a matter of protocol, this gives him precedence equal to that of a three-star officer (vice admiral).
+Heath B. Jones is a United States Coast Guard serviceman who served as the 14th Master Chief Petty Officer of the Coast Guard from 2022 to 2025.
+He served as the principal advisor to the Commandant of the Coast Guard on all enlisted personnel matters.
+As a matter of protocol, this gave him precedence equal to that of a three-star officer (vice admiral).

 Education

 Jones is a graduate of Class 124 of the Coast Guard Chief Petty Officers Academy, the Coast Guard Senior Enlisted Leadership Course class 48, and the National Defense University's Senior Enlisted Professional Military Education course.
 He holds both a Bachelor and a Master of Arts Degree in Organizational Management with a specialty in Human Resource Management.
 He also holds a Certificate of Apprenticeship as a Master Homeland Security Specialist from the United Services Military Apprenticeship Program.

 Assignments

-Since enlisting in the Coast Guard in May 1995, CMC Jones has served in a number of positions, including:
+After enlisting in the Coast Guard in May 1995, CMC Jones served in a number of positions, including: